-One coach make the comment that on the male side of the sport you have to take an aggressive, let it rip mentality to have success.
+One coach made the comment that on the male side of the sport you have to take an aggressive, let it rip mentality to have success.
 This is no doubt driven by the the relatively high sideout percentages seen in the men’s game.
-I coached men’s volleyball for a couple of years at Exeter.
+I coached men’s volleyball for a couple of years at Exeter, and later at Medaille.
 It’s certainly true that you need to put of the opposing offense off-balance.
 You don’t want them able to just ram the ball down your throat every time.
-The idea that you have to have your servers going back and being aggressive all the time is just wrong, in my mind.
-In fact, I would contend that it is a recipe for trouble.
+The idea that you have to have your servers go back and being aggressive all the time is just wrong, in my mind.
+In fact, I would contend that it can be a recipe for trouble.

 As I wrote in When the Serve Needs to Be In, there are such things as bad misses.
 I had a team cost themselves a match and potentially three spots in the final standings of a championship tournament because of one string of bad serves.
 It happened in the middle of a set we were winning – in a match they looked to have in-hand.
 At the top levels the trade-off may most often favor bombing the serve.
 Where most of us operate, though, that isn’t always the case.